zercurity/zercurity/README.md

+## Zercurity has been aquired by JumpCloud

+This repository will no longer be maintained or updated.
+You can [Read more](https://jumpcloud.com/press/jumpcloud-acquires-zercurity) about the acquisition.
+Or signup to JumpCloud [today](https://console.jumpcloud.com).

 ## Zercurity

 Zercurity provides cybersecurity as a service to help businesses identify and close risks, ensure compliance and provide infrastructure intelligence on an ongoing and measurable basis.